hazelcast/hazelcast/hazelcast-documentation/src/SampleQueueCode.md

 ### Sample Queue Code

-The following sample code illustrate a producer and consumer connected by a distributed queue.
+The following sample code illustrates a producer and consumer connected by a distributed queue.

 Let's put one integer on the queue every second, 100 integers total.